birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 ####Fine print:
 This isn&rsquo;t gambling.
 This isn&rsquo;t betting.
 If you&rsquo;re looking to make money or win big, this isn&rsquo;t for you.
 In fact, if you&rsquo;re reading the fine print, this might not be for you.

-If there's a tie, the prize will be offered to the most generous donor (whoever donated the most to Jeff&rsquo;s Bike  &amp; Build account)
+If there's a tie, the prize will be offered to the most generous donor (whoever donated the most to Jeff&rsquo;s Bike  &amp; Build account).